Why This Site Exists

 That realization led me to make a 32-minute video called "The Slow Death of Compassion for the Chronically Ill" to help raise awareness of the challenges that the chronically ill face every day; from society's changing attitudes towards the chronically ill, to the overly-dramatized reporting of opioid overdoses in the United States.
 The video also highlights the then pending, now final, rule-making by the DEA to reclassify all medications containing Hydrocodone from Schedule 3 to Schedule 2, thus making them harder to access for millions of chronically ill people in the United States.

-If you are here at this web site and one of the millions who are fortunate enough to not suffer from an invisible illness such as Crohn's, RSD/CRPS, Ulcerative Colitis, Fibromyalgia, Lupus, Peripheral Neuropathy or any of a host of others, welcome.
-A good place to start would be to watch a video from either "Feel This Pain" or "Ken Questions" or check out my latest video series "Dear Healthy People."
-You can see my newest music video about chronic pain, "The DEA Song," here.
+If you are new here, welcome.
+A good place to start would be to watch a video from either "Feel This Pain" or "Ken Questions" or check out my video series "Dear Healthy People."
+You can also see my music video about chronic pain, "The DEA Song," here.

 - Ken McKim